kahhongt/kahhongt.github.io/_posts/2023-07-17-fourth-post.md

 ---

 Inaction is an insiduous form of risk (Sam Altman).
-You lose all the options you did not work to receive.
+You lose all the options you do not work to explore.